This post is also available in:

 The IRAS must receive from employers a notification, via Form IR21, of the cessation of employment of a non-citizen, and that includes someone who is permanently leaving Singapore after being a permanent resident.
 You have to file the form by the earlier of one month before the employee leaves the job or leaves the country.

-If the employee is a permanent resident not leaving the country forever, tax clearance is not needed The employer gets the concession as long as the employee swears he/she is coming back via a Letter of Undertaking that the employer obtains through any means necessary.
-Overseas postings don’t qualify for this concession.
+If the employee is a permanent resident not leaving the country forever, tax clearance is not needed.
+The employer gets the concession as long as the employee confirms that he/she is coming back via a Letter of Undertaking.
+Overseas postings do not qualify for this concession.

 For clearing any tax money owed by the employee, withholding must be applied by the employer.
 The employer can release the withholdings at the earlier of getting IRAS permission or30 days after filing the notification.